 The UWL Medical Dosimetry program uses a Clinical Management System (CMS) for students enrolled in allied health programs.

-The preceptor and/or clinical instructor will be filling out a monthly evaluation regarding your overall clinical performance.
+The preceptor and/or clinical instructor will be filling out three affective evaluations per semester regarding your overall clinical performance.
 These are completed electronically in the Typhon system.

-2016 Affective Evaluation Schedule (use for rotation dates and evaluation due dates)
+2017 Clinical Evaluation Dates (use for rotation dates and evaluation due dates)

 There are a specific number of competencies needed each semester.
 17 competencies are needed in order to graduate.
 The competency evaluation forms are completed by clinical staff within the Typhon system.

 Sample Competency Evaluations:

 Within Typhon, log your clinical and didactic hours daily.

 NOTE: you are not permitted to work extra hours unless it is an unusual case.
 It must be educational in nature and absolutely necessary.
 In the event that you do stay later, you need to adjust that time within the same week.
 This means coming in or leaving early the next day.
 Do not stay later without the Clinical Preceptor's approval.

 In addition, making up missed time should typically take place within the same week as well (assuming you did not have PTO to use).
 For example, if you missed a few hours on a Tuesday... you should try to make up that time by staying later one day within that day week.
 Again, this should be approved by the Clinical Preceptor.

 You should be attending all the conferences offered within the Radiation department (QA, chart rounds, new patient conference).
 Log conferences in Typhon.